How to Sleep in Hot Weather

 Cotton fill duvets are another brilliant option during hot weather.
 Natural cotton provides a breathable, temperature regulating fill.
 The fibres wick away moisture from your body, keeping you cool during the night.
 Our duvets provide a lightweight, traditional quilt feel to help you sleep soundly in the heat

 Finally, cover your duvet with a duvet cover made from natural fibres – cotton or linen are ideal.
 This will make it easier to keep your duvet clean and will work with your duvet to help regulate your sleeping temperature.

 3. Consider buying cooling pillows

-If synthetic fill pillows aren’t your thing, you might prefer a pillow filled with a natural fill such as wool or silk.
+If memory foam or synthetic fill pillows aren’t your thing, you might prefer a pillow filled with a natural fill such as wool or silk.
 As with natural fill duvets, the pillow fill helps regulate your sleeping temperature for a more comfortable night’s sleep.